gptscript-ai/gptscript/docs/docs/100-tools/03-authoring-example.md

 Create a file called `tool.gpt` with the following contents:

 ```
-description: Returns the contents of a webpage as Markdown.
+description: Returns the contents of a webpage.
 args: url: The URL of the webpage.

 #!/usr/bin/env python3 ${GPTSCRIPT_TOOL_DIR}/tool.py